 What are the daily activities and mini-games?

 The daily routine in Fishbowl is structured but flexible.
 There's no time pressure on most tasks, so you can approach them in whatever order suits your current mood rating.
-According to Smashpad's review, the full list of regular activities includes:
+The full list of regular activities includes:

 - Morning hygiene (toilet, brushing teeth, showering)